frougon/FFGo/README.rst

 .. _FlightGear forum: https://forum.flightgear.org/

 This is where most discussions about FFGo take place.
-If you have a question or a problem related to FFGo, this is a good place to ask.
+If you have a question or a problem related to FFGo, this is a good place for asking.

 Bugs